 The Havas network's operations in the US have undergone a long but steady process of integration as numerous separate units have gradually been amalgamated into a single operating company.
 For several years, the global network then known as Euro RSCG operated two separate marketing groups in America, headquartered in New York and Chicago respectively.
 This was not just confusing but also somewhat inefficient, with both divisions competing for shared resources.
 The appointment of a single North American management team in 2007 and the absorption of direct and digital arm Euro RSCG 4D finally led to the creation of a single integrated business.
 Euro RSCG became Havas Worldwide in 2012; the "Worldwide" tag was dropped four years later.
 Despite Havas's French ownership, New York still provides the official global HQ for the entire network.
 Yet local creative output has been little more than uninspiring for several years (with a handful of exceptions, notably for Dos Equis beer), and the group's weakness in new business has contributed to further steady consolidation of the group's local assets and the departure of several key managers.
 Another big worry has been second-string agency Arnold Worldwide, whose performance has been grim since 2016.
-Paul Marobella is now CEO of Havas Creative USA, with Jason Peterson as creative chairman.
+Paul Marobella is now CEO of Havas Creative USA.
 AdAge estimated revenues of $412m in 2017.
 The creative agency is partnered by the US arm of Havas Media - which has suffered its own slow attrition of local clients - and healthcare group Havas Health & You, as well as a collection of marketing services satellites (Havas Helia CRM, Havas Formula PR, Havas Edge, Havas Impact and so on) as well as separately branded creative agency Camp + King and corporate communications unit Abernathy MacGregor.
 Affiliated content shop Victors & Spoils closed its doors in 2018.

 Which clients does Havas USA handle?
 Find out more from the Adbrands Account Assignments database